-CEOs in the 1970s made about one million dollars per year, or 20 to 30 times the average pay of their company's middle-class workers.
-The average CEO at the largest 350 U.S publicly-owned firms today makes \$25.2 million per year, 344 times the median pay of their typical worker.
-The out-of-control growth of CEO pay is one of the key drivers of the disastrous rise in income inequality and wage stagnation in the United States.
+CEOs in the 1970s made about one million dollars, or 20 to 30 times the average pay of their company's middle-class workers.
+The average CEO at a Fortune 500 firm today makes close to \$20 million per year, 200 to 300 times the average pay of their typical workers.
+The out of control growth of CEO pay is one of the key drivers of the disastrous rise in income inequality and wage stagnation in the United States.

 The 2010 Dodd-Frank financial reform took a step forward by requiring publicly held corporations to disclose the ratio between their CEO and median worker pay, but the results of this important regulation show that disclosure is not enough.
-There are 43 companies that reported CEO-worker pay ratios over 1,000 to 1, including household names like McDonald's, Chipotle, and Coca-Cola.
+According to a 2019 report by the AFL-CIO, the average S&P 500 CEO-to-worker pay ratio was 287 to 1.
+There are 50 major corporations that reported CEO-worker pay ratios over 1,000 to 1, including McDonald's, Walmart, and Walt Disney.